 Radium Springs | Albany, Ga2501 Radium Springs Road Albany, Ga

-Radium Springs is one of Georgia’s seven wonders.
+Radium Springs is one of Georgia’s seven wonders, located in Albany.
 It is a natural blue hole cave that pumps 7,000 gallons of natural spring water every day.
 The water is crystal clear so you can see fish and turtles swimming near the cave hole.
 The water reflects a beautiful blue-green color, as well, making it a sight to behold!

 If you want more information about blue holes like this spring, be sure to visit the Flint Riverquarium, right down the road.